Iris lorikeet: Description

 The iris lorikeet is 20 cm long.
 It is mostly green with pale-green transverse striations on its underside.
 The head is red above the eye and there is a purple band from the eyes extending over the ears.
 The beak is red-orange, the iris is orange, and the legs are bluish-grey.
 The male and female are almost identical, but the red on the head of the female is paler and less extensive.
 Juveniles resemble females, but have a brownish bill, brown irises, duller purple bands and less red on the head.
 The extent and shade of the red and purple on the head varies between two or three subspecies.
+Compared to the nominate subspecies, T. i. wetterensis has a larger area of darker green on side of head.